-Imperial Works is a heritage piano manufacturing workshop that had already been converted to office use when Coffey Architects got involved.
+Originally built in the late 19th century as a piano/ organ factory, the Imperial Works building had already been converted to office use when Coffey Architects got involved.
 Tired, outdated and with poor internal circulation, the building was not performing to its full potential.

-The client asked us to increase the floor area, improve the worn-out building fabric, and improve horizontal and vertical access.
-Working around an in-situ tenant and to a limited budget, we delivered on time.
+The client asked us to increase the floor area, restore the worn-out building fabric, and improve horizontal and vertical access.
+Working around an in-situ tenant and to a limited budget, we delivered a modern, comfortable, vibrant office environment and rooftop extension on time.

 Whereas previous attempts had failed, our proposals for a discrete roof extension won planning permission, unlocking precious extra internal area to seal the project’s commercial viability.

 A new occupier took a 15-year lease on the building during the design stage, establishing the building as their headquarters.
 The client sold the building before completion for a healthy profit.